ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 ### Thinking Mode Processing Enhancements

-With the May 2025 update, we've also simplified thinking mode processing logic to focus exclusively on the `choices[0].delta.content.summary.text` format.
+With the May 2025 update, we've simplified thinking mode processing logic to focus exclusively on the `choices[0].delta.content.summary.text` format.
 This leads to several benefits:

 1. **Improved Type Safety**: By focusing on one specific format with well-defined type guards, we avoid TypeScript compilation errors
 2. **Reduced Complexity**: The simplified approach makes the code easier to understand and maintain